 Nearly 16% of Native Americans suffer from type 2 diabetes, more than double the percentage of Caucasians.
 More than 30% of Native Americans are obese.
 Native Americans are 1.6 times more likely to become obese than Caucasians.
 Experts agree that 80% of the battle in addressing these health issues is creating access to healthy food.
 Yet the federal government spends less than $1 million annually on Native American nutrition education.

-Seeds of Native Health is a multifaceted national campaign to improve Native American nutrition and is supported by the Shakopee Mdewakanton Sioux Community.
-The effort includes grant-making, sharing of best practices, capacity-building, sponsored research, and educational initiatives.
+In 2015, the Shakopee Mdewakanton Sioux Community formed the Seeds of Native Health campaign to aid these grassroots programs and initiatives.
+The five-year, $11 million national campaign worked to improve Native American nutrition through grant-making, sharing of best practices, capacity-building, sponsored research, advocacy, and educational initiatives.

 The SMSC continues to support food sovereignty work through the tribe’s charitable giving process.

 The Shakopee Mdewakanton Sioux Community (SMSC) has committed $11 million to improve the nutrition of Native Americans through its Seeds of Native Health campaign.The SMSC is a federally recognized, sovereign Dakota tribal government located southwest of Minneapolis/St. Paul in Minnesota.